konflux-ci/release-service-catalog/tasks/push-disk-images/README.md

 | dataPath                 | Path to data JSON in the data workspace                                                   | No       | -             |
 | pipelineRunUid           | The uid of the current pipelineRun.
 Used as a label value when creating internal requests | No       | -             |

+## Changes in 0.2.2
+* Increase the InternalRequest PipelineRun timeout to 24 hours in total

 ## Changes in 0.2.1
 * Increase the InternalRequest PipelineRun timeout to 4 hours in total